2011 Russian legislative election: Aftermath

 On 4 November 2011, a month before elections, during the annual "Russian March" event representatives of the nationalist The Russians movement declared a protest action to begin on the election day after polling closes.
 As there was no official rally permit, the action was unapproved.
 It took place on 4 December at 21.00 in Moscow.
 Spokesman Alexander Belov declared the beginning of the «Putin, go away!» campaign.
 Several hundred people participated in the protest, which resulted in running battles with riot police.
 The Russians leaders Alexander Belov, Dmitry Dyomushkin, George Borovikov and dozens of other nationalists were arrested.
 The head of the banned DPNI organization Vladimir Yermolaev was detained at a voting station where he was an observer.
 Also, mass detentions from other public organizations have occurred in Moscow.
 According to police some 258 persons have been detained.

 On 5 December, up to 8,000 opponents of the government began protesting in Moscow, denouncing Vladimir Putin and his government and what they believed were flawed elections.
 Protesters argued that the elections had been a sham and demanded that Putin step down, whilst some demanded revolution.

 On 6 December, 15,000 pro-United Russia activists marched near Red Square with 2,000 gathering in a different downtown location, while 5,000 people marched in protest at the same time.
 Truckloads of soldiers and police, as well as a water cannon, were deployed ahead of expected anti-government protests.
 300 protesters had been arrested in Moscow the night before, along with 120 in St. Petersburg.
 During the night of 6 December, at least 600 protesters were reported to be in Triumphalnaya Square chanting slogans against Putin, Meanwhile, anti-government protesters at Revolution Square near the Kremlin clashed with riot police and interior ministry troops, with the police chasing around 100 away and arresting others.
-Protest numbers later reached over 1,000 at Triumphalnaya Square and dozens were arrested, including Boris Nemtsov, an opposition leader and former deputy prime minister, and Alexey Navalny, a top blogger and activist.
+Protest numbers later reached over 1,000 at Triumphalnaya Square and dozens were arrested, including Boris Nemtsov, an opposition leader and former deputy prime minister, and Alexei Navalny, a top blogger and activist.

 The government and United Russia were supported by massive meetings of the youth organizations, such as a 15,000-strong rally of Nashi and an 8,000 rally of the Young Guard on 6 December.
 On 12 December, the 18th anniversary of the Constitution of Russia, a meeting of pro-Kremlin groups supported Putin and United Russia and celebrated the Constitution.